J. J. Hilder: Career

-Early in 1909 Hilder was married to Phyllis Meadmore, a probationer nurse.
-He had told her frankly about the state of his health but it was decided to take the risk.
-Later that same year Hilder the Bank of New South Wales accepted his resignation, and paid him nine months' leaving salary.
-He was grateful to his employers for the consideration he had received during his many years of ill-health.
-A cottage was taken at Epping in the hills a few miles from Sydney, and during the next two years Hilder and his wife went through many anxieties.
-His sales were uncertain and his prices were low.
 Increasingly focused on his artwork, Hilder began to find more patronage and sales, and exhibited in Melbourne in 1914.
 Despite continued ill-health he painted throughout the remaining two years of his life, dying on 10 April 1916, at Hornsby, New South Wales, Australia.
 His elder son was sculptor Bim Hilder.
 His younger son was artist and author Brett Hilder, although Brett is better known as a Master Mariner.